Basic Camera Moves

 The most famous of these is the Steadicam® (shown on the right), which is used with both film and video cameras.

 The camera is mounted on a flexible arm that uses a series of spring balances to hold its position.
-A camera operator can walk, run, and even dash up a flight of stairs and still get a reasonably steady shot.
+A camera operator can walk and even run and still get a reasonably steady shot.

 In addition to being costly, these units are heavy and require an experienced operator.